bniladridas/gemini-ai-search/README.md

 - AI image generation using Gemini 2.0 Flash
 - Markdown support for formatted responses
 - Mobile-friendly responsive design
+- Comprehensive Privacy Policy and Terms of Service
 - Standardized citation information via CITATION.cff for proper academic attribution

+## Changelog

+See the [CHANGELOG.md](CHANGELOG.md) file for a detailed history of changes to this project.

 ## How It Works